Managing codes on lab reports

 • Exporting data from reports

-Beware that by doing this you are removing patient identifiable data from your EMIS Web system.
+Beware that by doing this you are storing patient identifiable data outside of your EMIS Web system.
 You should ensure that you follow information governance guidance on where you store and what you do with this data to ensure you comply with all ...

 • Configuring Residential Institute codes in EMIS Web